-Directions made after entering consent interlocutory judgment of Court for Magistrate's Court Case Fixed for Simplified AD Pursuant to Order 108" (Form 9C(A) for Magistrate's Court writs filed on or after 1st November 2014).
+Directions made after entering consent interlocutory judgment

+(d) Where the solicitors record a consent interlocutory judgment before the Court, they must submit, as appropriate, an "Application for Directions under Order 37" (Form 9C), or an "Application for Directions under Order 37 of the Rules of Court for Magistrate's Court Case Fixed for Simplified AD Pursuant to Order 108" (Form 9C(A) for Magistrate's Court writs filed on or after 1st November 2014).
 The Court shall give the necessary directions under Order 37 of the Rules of Court, including the appointment of a single joint expert pursuant to Order 108, Rule 5(3).